Top Palermo activities

 5 minutes • Admission Ticket Free

-Galleria delle Vittorie (Pass By)
+Galleria delle Vittorie (pass by)

 The Galleria delle Vittorie (Gallery of the Victory) was built as a commercial mall with an entrance on 301 Via Maqueda in central Palermo, region of Sicily, Italy.
 The five story structure has deteriorated over the decades, though restoration was attempted.